ChentingZ0/obsidian_notes/Big data/Data lake.md

 **Storage**: Data warehouses store structured data, whilst data lakes and lakehouses store raw data.

-**Schema**: Data warehouses feature a predefined schema, whereas data lakes and lakehouses employ a schema-on-read method, where the schema is built during analysis.
+**Schema**: Data warehouses feature a *predefined schema*, whereas data lakes and lakehouses employ a *schema-on-read* method, where the schema is built during analysis.

 **Use case**: Data warehouses are often used for business intelligence and reporting, whereas data lakes and lakehouses are used for advanced analytics such as machine learning and data science.
 ![[Pasted image 20231003203045.png]]